PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 1. Read the window just as you would a normal window
 2. "Refresh" the window's values without reading the window.
 It's a quick operation meant to show the user the latest values

- With asynchronous windows the window is shown, user input is read, but your code keeps right on chugging.
+ With asynchronous windows, the window is shown, user input is read, but your code keeps right on chugging.
 YOUR responsibility is to call `PySimpleGUI.read` on a periodic basis.
 Several times a second or more will produce a reasonably snappy GUI.

  ## Exiting (Closing) a Persistent Window